weidongxu-microsoft/java-sdk-docs/long_running_operations.md

 } while (!response.getStatus().isComplete());
 ```

 the sample uses the `poll` method to retrieve the long-running operation's progress.
+In this case, the status is printed to the console, but a better implementation would make relevant decisions based on this status.

 The `getRetryAfter()` returns how long to wait before the next poll.
-Most of the Azure services return the poll-delay over HTTP response header (e.g. `retry-after` header); if the response does not contain poll-delay, then the duration given at the time of invoking LRO sync API is used.
+Most of the Azure LRO return the poll-delay over HTTP response (e.g. `retry-after` header); if the response does not contain poll-delay, then the duration given at the time of invoking LRO sync API is used.

-The above sample uses a `do..while` loop to repeatedly poll until the LRO is complete. `SyncPoller` has the convenience method `waitForCompletion,` which blocks the current thread until LRO finishes and returns the last poll response.
+The above sample uses a `do..while` loop to repeatedly poll until the LRO is complete.
+If you're not interested in intermediate poll responses, you can use `waitForCompletion` method in `SyncPoller`, which blocks the current thread until LRO finishes and returns the last poll response.

 ```java
 PollResponse<UploadBlobProgress> response = poller.waitForCompletion();